Main Content Region

 Program Overview

-The ISPP Program at CSUSB, similar to the traditional dietetic internship program, requires completion of a minimum of 1,000 hours of supervised practice at various facilities including but not limited to hospitals, foodservice, long-term care, public health, and wellness.
-In addition, interns must also complete a week of on-campus orientation in August, complete all program rotations and online course/module exams and an exit exam before a Verification Statement for ISPP can be issued.
+The ISPP Program at CSUSB, is similar to the traditional dietetic internship program; and is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND).
+The program requires completion of a minimum of 1,000 hours of supervised practice at various facilities including but not limited to hospitals, foodservice and management programs, school districts, long-term care, public health/community nutrition, and wellness clinics.
+In addition to the supervised-practice experience, interns must also complete a week of virtual/online campus orientation in the summer (June 24 to 28, 2024), complete all program rotations, online course and module exams, an exit exam, and a graduate degree before a Verification Statement for ISPP (VS ISPP) can be issued.
 This Verification Statement of ISPP allows graduates to take the registration exam for RDN through Commission on Dietetic Registration (CDR).

 Accreditation